Anopheles: Taxonomy

 The genus name Anopheles was introduced by the German entomologist Johann Wilhelm Meigen in 1818.
 He described two species, A. birfurcatus and the type species, Anopheles maculipennis.
 He stated that the name meant beschwerlich, "burdensome".
 The name comes from the Ancient Greek word ἀνωφελής anōphelḗs 'useless', derived from ἀν- an-, 'not', 'un-' and ὄφελος óphelos 'profit'.

 The taxonomy of the genus was greatly advanced in 1901 when the English entomologist Frederick Vincent Theobald described 39 Anopheles species in his 5-volume monograph on the Culicidae.
 He was provided with mosquito specimens sent in to the British Museum (Natural History) from around the world, on the 1898 instruction of the Secretary of State for the Colonies, Joseph Chamberlain.

-Anopheles (with a nearly worldwide distribution) belongs to the subfamily Anophelinae alongside two other genera: Bironella (restricted to Australia) and Chagasia (restricted to the Neotropics).
+Anopheles (with a nearly worldwide distribution) belongs to the subfamily Anophelinae alongside two other genera: Bironella (restricted to Australasia) and Chagasia (restricted to the Neotropics).
 The taxonomy remains incompletely settled.
 Classification into species is based on morphological characteristics – wing spots, head anatomy, larval and pupal anatomy, chromosome structure, and more recently, on DNA sequences.
 In the taxonomy published by Harbach and Kitching in 2016, it was shown that three species of Bironella (B. confusa, B. gracilis, and B. hollandi) are phylogenetically more similar to A. kyondawensis than other Bironella species.
 That phylogeny argues that, based on genetic similarity, A. implexus is divergent from the common ancestor of Anopheles.